What is a threat actor?

 The terms threat actor, hacker and cybercriminal are often used interchangeably, especially in Hollywood and popular culture.
 But there are subtle differences in the meanings of each and their relationship to each other.

 • Not all hackers are threat actors or cybercriminals.
-For example, some hackers—called ethical hackers—essentially impersonate cybercriminals help organizations and government agencies test their computer systems for vulnerability to cyberthreats.
+For example, some hackers, called ethical hackers, essentially impersonate cybercriminals to help organizations and government agencies test their computer systems for vulnerability to cyberthreats.

 • Certain types of threat actors aren’t cybercriminals by definition or intent, but are in practice.
-For example, a thrill seeker who is ‘just having fun’ by shutting down a town’s electrical grid for a few minutes, or a hacktivist who exfiltrates and publishes confidential government information in the name of a noble cause, may also be committing a cybercrime, whether or not they intend to or believe they are.
+For example, a thrill seeker who is "just having fun" by shutting down a town’s electrical grid for a few minutes, or a hacktivist who exfiltrates and publishes confidential government information in the name of a noble cause may also be committing a cybercrime, whether they intend to or believe that they are.

 Staying ahead of threat actors

-As technology becomes more sophisticated, so does the cyber threat landscape.
+As technology becomes more sophisticated, so does the cyberthreat landscape.
 To stay ahead of threat actors, organizations are continually evolving their cybersecurity measures and getting smarter about threat intelligence.
-Some steps that organizations take to mitigate the impact of threat actors, if not stop them altogether, include:
+Some steps that organizations take to mitigate the impact of threat actors, if not to stop them altogether, include:

 • Security awareness training.
 Because threat actors often explore human error, employee training is an important line of defense.
-Security awareness training can cover anything from not using company-authorized devices, to properly storing password, to techniques for recognizing and dealing with phishing emails.
+Security awareness training can cover anything from not using company-authorized devices to properly storing passwords to techniques for recognizing and dealing with phishing emails.

 • Multi-factor and adaptive authentication.
 Implementing multi-factor authentication (requiring one or more credentials in addition to a username and password) and/or adaptive authentication (requiring additional credentials when users log in from different devices or locations) can prevent hackers from gaining access to a user’s email account, even if they are able to steal the user’s email password.